sprblm/dots-patterns/patterns/prioritize-backup/index.md

 - It can be more useful for static data (i.e., data that doesn't change).
 - Trust needs to be established among any partner organizations beforehand to ensure a resilient backup network.
-- Make sure to communicate about the community-owned infrastructure upfront.
+- Make sure to communicate about the community-owned infrastructure up-front.
 - If possible, encrypt data before backup so that it is not readable by the storage providers.

 ### Potential Problems with Prioritize Backup

 - Without encryption, users could be subject to attacks.
 Be sure to communicate when unencrypted data will be stored and readable by others.
 - Prioritize backup can be too technical.
-Hide advanced metrics and show users simple indicators for cancelled, paused, in progress, completed, and error.
+Hide advanced metrics and show users simple indicators for canceled, paused, in progress, completed, and error.
 - It could be difficult to delete data if there are many storage providers or peers on the network.

 ### The Take-Away